dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 works as well.

-[gRPC LB SRV records](https://github.com/grpc/proposal/blob/master/A5-grpclb-in-dns.md) are supported and returned by the *traffic* plugin.
-These are SRV records for `_grpclb._tcp.<name>.<domain>` and point to the xDS management servers as used in the configuration.
+[gRPC LB SRV records](https://github.com/grpc/proposal/blob/master/A5-grpclb-in-dns.md) are supported and returned by the *traffic* plugin for all clusters.
+The returned endpoints are, however, the ones from the management cluster as these must implement gRPC LB.
-The target name used for these SRV records is `grpclb-<N>.<domain>`.
-This means a cluster names of `grpclb-N` are illegal, because it used by *traffic* itself.
-See "Naming Clusters" below for details.

 *Traffic* implements version 3 of the xDS API.
 It works with the management server as written in
 <https://github.com/miekg/xds>.

+If *traffic*'s `locality` has been set the answers can be localized.

 ## Syntax